 U.S. Department of Health and Human Services Privacy Rule resources, especially the Frequently Asked Questions which can be searched by topic.

-All three of the MMA attorneys are also happy to travel to physician offices to provide on-site training and answer your questions about HIPAA compliance.
+Both of the MMA attorneys are also happy to travel to physician offices to provide on-site training and answer your questions about HIPAA compliance.
 This is a low cost way to meet your annual HIPAA staff training requirements.
 You can contact us by calling 207-622-3374 or by emailing: